 How we teach Design & Technology:

 At Ellen Wilkinson Primary school we teach our children to use their creativity to research and design purposeful functional, appealing products for themselves and other users based on design criteria.
 We support them by providing them with the technical knowledge needed, to aid them in using and applying the skills they have learned.
-In our Design and Technology lessons children begin by designing a product based on a set criteria.
-They are then provided with a range of materials and opportunities to practice and learn practical skills to support them in making their product.
+In our Design and Technology lessons children begin by designing a product based on set criteria.
+They are then provided with a range of materials and opportunities to practise and learn practical skills to support them in making their product.
 Upon completion children evaluate their product against their design and its overall effectiveness.